Aleksey-Pokrovskiy/Easy-RDS-Session-Tool/README.md

 DESCRIPTION
 -----------
-RDS Session Manager is a powerful and user-friendly tool designed for IT administrators to manage Remote Desktop sessions on Windows Terminal Servers.
+Easy RDS Session Tool is a easily and user-friendly tool designed for IT administrators to manage Remote Desktop sessions on Windows Terminal Servers.
 This application provides a centralized interface to monitor, connect to, and control user sessions across multiple RDS servers.